-This is something you’re surely want to make for a large group of people to get some stellar feedback, and share in the caffeinated delight.
+This is something you’re sure to want to make for a large group of people to get some stellar feedback and share in the caffeinated delight.

 Find your favorite cake base, preferably a yellow or white cake (though you can let your creativity fly on this one).

 Make a super-thin cake, adjusting the temperature and timing accordingly, and lay it down.

 Take raspberry preserves, granulated coffee, cinnamon, and a stovetop caramel sauce and layer them on the cake.

 Let it cool at room temperature for a few minutes before grabbing one side of the sheet, and rolling it.
 Slice to serve, and we apologize in advance for how hooked on this you’re going to be.